Srindot/docker-for-ros/README.md

 git clone https://github.com/Srindot/ROS-docker-setup.git
 ```

-### 1. ROS2 Humble Setup
+### **Usage**

+Make sure you have the following dependencies installed:
+- Docker
+- xhost

 To build the Docker Image

-Navigate to the ROS-docker-setup/ros2-humble folder:
+Navigate to one of the dockerfiles:

+For example like below
 ```bash
 cd ROS-docker-setup/ros2-humble
 ```